 Figure 14.
 An fMRI shows activity in the brain over time.
-This image represents a single frame from an fMRI. (credit: modification of work by Kim J, Matthews NL, Park S.)

-fMRI.

-Techniques Involving Electrical Activity In some situations, it is helpful to gain an understanding of the overall activity of a person's brain, without needing information of on the actual location the activity.
+This image represents a single frame from an fMRI. (credit: modification of work by Kim J, Matthews NL, Park S.) Link to Learning Visit this virtual lab to learn more about MRI and fMRI.
+Techniques Involving Electrical Activity In some situations, it is helpful to gain an understanding of the overall activity of a person's brain, without needing information on the actual location of the activity.
 Electroencephalography (EEG) serves this purpose by providing a measure of a brain's electrical activity.
 An array of electrodes is placed around a person's head (Figure 15).
-The signals received by the electrodes result in a printout of the electrical activity of his or her brain, or brainwaves, showing both the frequency (number of waves per second) and amplitude (height) of the accuracy recorded brainwaves. with an within milliseconds.
+The signals received by the electrodes result in a printout of the electrical activity of his or her brain, or brainwaves, showing both the frequency (number of waves per second) and amplitude (height) of the recorded brainwaves, with an accuracy within milliseconds.
 Such information is especially helpful to researchers studying sleep patterns among individuals with sleep disorders.